-Students and their families are advised to file as early in the year as possible, even if they haven’t filed their federal tax returns yet.
-Tax figures can be estimated and amended later.
+Students and their families are advised to file as early after Oct.
+1 as possible and use the previous year’s federal tax returns to document their income.
 The online FAFSA can pull information from the Internal Revenue Service (IRS).

 It is important to fill out the FAFSA accurately and carefully, as any errors or omissions can delay processing or cause a student to miss out on financial aid.
-The Department of Education advises that it typically takes one to two hours to complete a FAFSA.
+The Department of Education advises that it typically takes one hour to complete a FAFSA.

 Like taxes, the FAFSA can be completed without professional assistance.
 However, some people hire a FAFSA preparer to provide advice, consultation and review of their application.
 These companies are not affiliated with the Department of Education, and while some firms are honest and reputable, students and their families are advised to be wary of those who charge for filing a FAFSA.